The Mosquito Coast (film): Plot

-Allie Fox is a brilliant but stubborn inventor who has grown fed up with the American Dream and consumerism.
-Furthermore, he believes that a nuclear war is on the horizon as a result of American greed and crime.
-After Allie and his eldest son Charlie acquire the components at a local dump, he finishes assembling his latest creation, an ice machine known as "Fat Boy."
+Inventor Allie Fox has grown fed up with the American Dream and consumerism.
+He believes that a nuclear war is on the horizon as a result of American greed and crime.
+After Allie and his eldest son Charlie acquire the components at a local dump, he finishes assembling an ice machine known as "Fat Boy."
 Mr. Polski, an asparagus farm owner, has hired Allie to create a cooling system for his barn to keep his crop from spoiling.
-He complains that Allie has not delivered the cooling system and his asparagus is rotting.
-Allie, Charlie, and Allie's youngest son, Jerry, meet Mr. Polski, and Allie shows him "Fat Boy."
-The machine can use extreme heat to create ice on the spot, and Allie emphasizes that a larger machine can be created for greater efficiency.
-The machine leaves Polski unimpressed.
-As he drives past the fields, a dejected Allie comments on immigrants picking asparagus, and says that where they come from, they might think of ice as a luxury.
+Allie, Charlie, and Allie's youngest son, Jerry, meet Polski, and Allie shows him "Fat Boy."
+The machine can use extreme heat to create ice on the spot, but Polski is unimpressed.

 The next morning, Allie throws a party for the immigrant workers before telling his family that they will be leaving the United States.
 On board a Panamanian barge, the family meets Reverend Spellgood, a missionary, his wife, and their daughter, Emily.
-Allie and the Reverend clash due to their opposing religious views.
-When the barge docks in Belize City, the families disembark and go their separate ways.
-From a drunken German, Allie purchases a small village called Jeronimo in the rainforest along the river.
+When the barge docks in Belize City, the families go their separate ways.
+From a drunken German, Allie purchases Jeronimo, a small village in the rainforest along the river.

 Mr. Haddy, a boatman, takes Allie and his family upriver to Jeronimo.
-Allie meets the inhabitants and proceeds to build a new, "advanced" civilization, inventing many new things in the process.
-The locals, including Mr. Haddy, take kindly to Allie and his family.
-However, Allie's will to build a utopian civilization keeps them working to their limits.
-Reverend Spellgood arrives to convert Jeronimo's citizens.
+Allie meets the inhabitants and builds a new, "advanced" civilization.
+The locals, including Haddy, take kindly to the family.
+Spellgood arrives to convert Jeronimo's citizens.
 In the process, Allie and Spellgood angrily denounce each other, leading to a continuing schism: Allie believes Spellgood to be a religious zealot; Spellgood believes Allie to be a communist.
-Allie sets to construct a huge version of "Fat Boy" that can supply the town with ice.
-Upon completing the machine, Allie hears rumors of a native tribe in the mountains that has never seen ice.
-Allie recruits his two sons to carry a load of ice into the jungle to supply the tribe.
-Upon arriving, Allie finds that the load has melted and that the tribe has already been visited by missionaries.
+Allie sets out to construct a huge version of "Fat Boy" that can supply the town with ice.
+Upon completing the machine, he hears rumors of a native tribe in the mountains that has never seen ice.
+He recruits his sons to carry a load of ice into the jungle to supply the tribe.
+Upon arriving, Allie finds that the load has melted and the tribe has already been visited by missionaries.
 Allie also makes contact with three armed men who are hiding in a nearby hut.